TrevinoWes/short-url/README.md

 ## Potential Improvements

 * Create full object to manage database or memory used to save URL info
-* Implement a token that allows validation of our frontend (Will make it harder to ddos)
+* Implement a token that allows validation of our frontend (Will make it harder to DDoS)
-* Use a thread pool for multi threading the server (shared objects are already thread safe)
+* Use a thread pool for multithreading the server (shared objects are already thread safe)
-* Config file to set socket and other server parameters
+* Create config file to set socket and other server parameters
 * Add logging